Creation of a study design based on best practices for the project’s objective.

 Development, training, testing, deployment, and verification of hits and performance of a single-species machine learning developed recognizer.

 Data cycle schedules help us provide you high-quality data in line with your expectations.
-Depending on the size and timing of your request, certain services may progress over multiple cycles.
+Depending on the size and timing of your request, and type of data being processed, certain services may progress over multiple cycles or take less time than listed below.

 common questions